anhhchu/anhcodes/content/blog/goodbye-2022.md

 tags: [career]
 ---

 2022 has been kind to me with exciting changes and opportunities.
-Looking back on what I have started last year:
+Take a look at what I accomplished last year:

 <!-- {{< blogsection title="My 2022 Highlights" image="images/single-blog/newyear/sunset.gif" >}}
 {{< /blogsection >}} -->